Abruuham/covid-plot/README.md

  - Set borders to cities
  - Set border to Riverside County
  - Allow user to click on circle and see the information associated with it.
+ - Possibly add more features other than a map?
  - Possibly animate the circles in some way?